Wintellect/MSLearn/Building an End-to-End AI Solution with Azure/includes/2-cognitive services.md

 With the images tagged and uploaded, the next step is to train the model so it can distinguish between Arctic foxes, polar bears, and walruses, as well as determine whether an image contains one of these animals.

-<a name="Exercise2"></a>
-## Exercise 2: Train and test the model ##
+## Train and test the model ##

-In this exercise, you will train the model using the images that you tagged and uploaded in the previous exercise.
-Then you will test the model to determine how adept it is at identifying Arctic wildlife in photos.
-Training can be accomplished with a simple button click in the portal, or by calling the [TrainProject](https://southcentralus.dev.cognitive.microsoft.com/docs/services/d9a10a4a5f8549599f1ecafc435119fa/operations/58d5835bc8cb231380095bed) method in the [Custom Vision Training API](https://southcentralus.dev.cognitive.microsoft.com/docs/services/d9a10a4a5f8549599f1ecafc435119fa/operations/58d5835bc8cb231380095be3).
+Now it's time to train the model using the images that you tagged and uploaded in the previous exercise.
+After training the mode, you will test it to determine how adept it is at identifying Arctic wildlife in photos.
 Once trained, a model can be refined by uploading additional tagged images and retraining it.

 1. Click the **Train** button at the top of the page to train the model.
 When prompted to choose a training type, select **Quick Training**.